Hypnotherapy for Insomnia

 Do you tend to lie awake for more than an hour before you get to sleep?

-Can you stay asleep until morning once you do finally fall asleep?
+Can you stay asleep until morning once you finally fall asleep?
 If so, you have what is often called initial insomnia.
 This is one of the most common types of insomnia.

 Hypnotherapy will help you to develop good sleep hygiene and reduce night-time stress and worry.
 It will also help you to create a healthy bedtime routine that will be conducive to relaxing when you go to bed.